Prime Minister’s Scholarships for Latin America

 - An undergraduate or postgraduate part or whole programme in a relevant subject area at an approved institution.
 Exchange programmes are included here.

-- Education, trade or economic-related research or development including development/research for intending or existing teachers of Spanish and Portuguese, to target countries, including cooperative or independent research at educational institutions, libraries and other facilities.
-Research applicants must be currently enrolled at a New Zealand tertiary institution.
+- Education, trade or economic-related research or development including development/research for intending or existing teachers of Spanish and Portuguese, to target countries, including cooperative or independent research at educational institutions.
+Research applicants other than existing language teachers, must be currently enrolled at a New Zealand tertiary institution in a master's or PhD programme.

 WHO CAN APPLY?

-At the date of application candidates must be at least 18 years old and be New Zealand citizens or Permanent Resident holders.
+Candidates must be at least 18 years old at the date of applying for the scholarship, and be New Zealand citizens or hold a New Zealand Permanent Resident Visa.

 HOW TO APPLY

-Applications are now closed for the April 2018 round.
-Applications for the next round closing 30 September 2018 round will open approximately 12 weeks before the next deadline.
+Click here to apply for the August 2018 round - applications must be submitted online by 11:59pm 30 August 2018.
 Please note, this is a change from the previous rounds where the PMSLA application deadline was 30 October.

 To complete this application, you will need to upload the following documents: